 Table of Contents

-For now, the only solution would be preventing cold by immunization.
-Viruses cause most common colds, so we would all like to make a vaccine that would protect us against these viruses.
+For now, the only solution would be preventing the common cold through immunization (vaccines).
+Viruses and not only bacteria cause most common colds, so we would all like to make a vaccine that would protect us against these viruses.
 It should work the same way as the vaccine that protects us from polioviruses.
-Unfortunately, cold viruses change their coat proteins rather quickly, which means that our immune systems trained to find one type of coat would not find the new.
-That is why vaccines are not particularly effective.
-This is why we still cannot find a cure for AIDS, since HIV virus has the same quality.
+Unfortunately, cold viruses change their coat proteins rather quickly, which means that our immune systems trained to find one type of coat would not find the new one.
+That is why vaccines are not particularly effective in preventing the common cold.
+This is also why we still cannot find a cure for AIDS, since the HIV virus has the same quality.